CoryKniefel/boozdb/README.md

-# BoozDb
+# BoozeDb

 Have you always wanted a single, definitive, source of truth of all the hard liquors available on the market?

 Your wish has come true.
-BoozDb brings a user friendly api to the web for anyone that is interested the distilled spirits market offerings.
+BoozeDb brings a user friendly api to the web for anyone that is interested the distilled spirits market offerings.

-BoozDb can be used in lifestyle, social media, and mixoligy references.
+BoozeDb can be used in lifestyle, social media, and mixoligy references.
 And so on, and so forth.

 ## About this project
 A practice project using [Dropwizard](https://www.dropwizard.io/en/latest/), which "pulls together stable,